kaisenlinux/manpages-dev/category/SystemSecurity/Htop.md

 DESCRIPTION
        htop is a cross-platform ncurses-based process viewer.

        It  is  similar  to top, but allows you to scroll vertically and horizontally, and interact using a pointing device (mouse).
-You can observe all processes run‐ ning on the system, along with their command line arguments, as well as view them in a tree format, select multiple processes and acting on them all at once.
+You can observe all processes running on the system, along with their command line arguments, as well as view them in a tree format, select multiple processes and acting on them all at once.

        Tasks related to processes (killing, renicing) can be done without entering their PIDs.